-For better understanding we are trying to repeat the above explanation in more brief here.
+For better understanding, we are trying to repeat the above explanation in a more brief way here.
 Whenever we apply alternating current to an electric coil, there will be an alternating flux surrounding that coil.
-Now if we bring another coil near by this first one, there will be an alternating flux linkage with that second coil.
-As the flux is alternating, there will be obviously a rate of change of flux linkage with respect to time in the second coil.
+Now if we bring another coil near the first one, there will be an alternating flux linkage with that second coil.
+As the flux is alternating, there will be obviously a rate of change in flux linkage with respect to time in the second coil.
 Naturally emf will be induced in it as per Faraday's law of electromagnetic induction.
-This is the most basic concept of theory of transformer
+This is the most basic concept of the theory of transformer.

-The above mentioned form of transformer is theoretically possible but not practically, because in open air very tiny portion of the flux of the first winding will link with second so the electric current flows through the closed circuit of latter, will be so small that it may be difficult to measure.
+The above mentioned form of transformer is theoretically possible but not practically, because in open air very tiny portion of the flux of the first winding will link with second; so the current that flows through the closed circuit of later, will be so small in amount that it will be difficult to measure.

-The rate of change of flux linkage depends upon the amount of linked flux, with the second winding.
-So it desired to be linked almost all flux of primary winding, to the secondary winding.
-This is effectively and efficiently done by placing one low reluctance path common to both the winding.
+The rate of change of flux linkage depends upon the amount of linked flux with the second winding.
+So, it is desired to be linked to almost all flux of primary winding to the secondary winding.
+This is effectively and efficiently done by placing one low reluctance path common to both of the winding.
 This low reluctance path is core of transformer, through which maximum number of flux produced by the primary is passed through and linked with the secondary winding.
-This is most basic theory of transformer.
+This is the most basic theory of transformer.

-2. Magnetic Core of transformer - the magnetic flux produced by the primary winding, will pass through this low reluctance path linked with secondary winding and creates a closed magnetic circuit.
+- Magnetic Core of transformer - the magnetic flux produced by the primary winding, that will pass through this low reluctance path linked with secondary winding and create a closed magnetic circuit.

-3. Secondary Winding of transformer - the flux, produced by primary winding, passes through the core, will link with the secondary winding.
-This winding is also wound on the same core and gives the desired output of the transformer.
+- Secondary Winding of transformer - the flux, produced by primary winding, passes through the core, will link with the secondary winding.
+This winding also wounds on the same core and gives the desired output of the transformer.